Kidney stones are becoming more prevalent, with the risk rising more quickly in women, younger adults ― and even kids, experts say.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Manoj Monga, MD, urologist and Director of Cleveland Clinic’s Center for Endourology and Stone Disease, says kidney stones are also appearing in patients with historically low risks of stone disease.
+Urologist Sri Sivalingam MD, says kidney stones are also appearing in patients with historically low risks of stone disease.

-Poor diet and what people are eating has a well-documented link to kidney stone development, says Dr. Monga.
-Culprit number 1 is too much sodium, which leads to an increase in calcium in the urine.
+Poor diet and what people are eating has a well-documented link to kidney stone development, says Dr. Sivalingam.
+Culprit No. 1 is too much sodium, which leads to an increase in calcium in the urine.
 So keep the salt shaker off the table and avoid fast food, canned or processed foods.
+It’s also important to read food labels on everyday items such as bread, which can have a significant amount of salt.

-Adding more citrus fruits to your diet, such as lemons, oranges and melons, can help prevent kidney stones, according to Dr. Monga.
+Adding more citrus fruits to your diet, such as lemons, oranges and melons, can help prevent kidney stones, according to Dr. Sivalingam.